ceph/ceph/doc/rados/operations/pools.rst

                  client's request is served immediately using the data decoded from these replies.
 This approach sacrifices resources in exchange for better performance.
-This flag is supported only for erasure-coded pools.  :Type: Boolean :Defaults: ``0``
+This flag is supported only for erasure-coded pools.
+   :Type: Boolean
+   :Defaults: ``0``

 .. _scrub_min_interval:

 .. describe:: scrub_min_interval

-   The minimum interval in seconds for pool scrubbing when load is low.
-If it is 0, the value osd_scrub_min_interval from config is used.
+   :Description: Sets the minimum interval (in seconds) for successive scrubs of the pool's PGs when the load is low.
+If the default value of ``0`` is in effect, then the value of ``osd_scrub_min_interval`` from central config is used.

    :Type: Double
    :Default: ``0``